MooersLab/manuscriptInLaTeX/README.md

 It should also be simple for you to assemble.

 (I know; you could format it for BioArxiv in LaTeX.
-This step is part of many people's workflows.
+This step is part of many people's workflows.)
-It is not part of mine yet.)

 ## Solution: a generic template for the first submission